s-r-e-e-r-a-j/SiteScraper/README.md

 ### install Requirements(optional if you are using kali linux):-

- in `kali linux ` all requirements are preinstalled so don't need this on `kali linux`
+` In kali linux all requirements for this tool  are pre-installed on it  .so don't need to install requirements for this tool on kali linux`

 ```bash